FullSwingGolf/lm-connect-sdk-ios/Documentation/Reference/enums/LMConfigurationId.md

 case distanceToPin
 ```

-- Distance to pin is in feet
+- Float Distance to pin is in yards

 ### `autoShortShotEnabled`